 - Please make sure that your child arrives on time ready for school each day at:

-If your child arrives their allocated time please attend the school office to sign your child into school – this ensures that we have a record that your child is in school in the event of an emergency evacuation and ensures that their lunch requirements are noted.
-Children in Year 5 & 6 must sign themselves into school at the school office if their parent is not present on school site.
+If your child arrives after 8.40am, please attend the school office to sign your child into school – this ensures that we have a record that your child is present in school in the event of an emergency evacuation and ensures that their lunch requirements are noted.
+Children in Year 6 must sign themselves into school at the school office if their parent is not present on school site.
 The parent will then receive a text notifying them that their child arrived late at school.

-- If you know your child is not going to arrive on time please telephone the school to advise of the reason for their lateness.
+- If you know your child is not going to arrive on time please telephone the school to advise of the reason for their lateness - 01284 718818.